hheyhhay/dogs-vs-cats/README.md

   - [Hayley Dixon](https://github.com/hheyhhay)

 ## Wins
-	- What went well!
-	- Successes
+- The styling and CSS was fun and I feel it looks very good
+- Using two different APIs to fetch the data
+- Building a react app that used game logic

 ## Challenges + Improvements
-	- What was difficult & how you would like to improve on code/project
-	- Any Bugs
-	- Future Iterations
+- For future iterations I would like to add a loading gif while the application is fetching new images
+- Use local storage for users to be able to save their favorite images
+- Improve of Cypress Testing

 ## Project Specs
-  - The project spec & rubric can be found [here](insert project spec sheet here)
+  - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-3/showcase.html)